BansheeStudio/PokemonWildsGen3Overhaul/README.md

 Contributor - Jet (clumsyc4)
 Thank you Jet for doing a handful of people it really helps to get the pokemon OW sprites upto date to look like gen 3

+Contributor - Emma Dreamcore
+For the send retexture it looks much nicer now thank you